GSA-TTS/identity-site/content/_partners/faq._en.md

         title: Do you integrate with Commercial Off-The-Shelf (COTS) solutions?
         content: >-
             Login.gov supports any platform that uses either the SAML or OpenID Connect (OIDC) protocol.
+    -
+        id: c-7
+        title: Can a partner application limit the types of MFA available?
+        content: >-
+            Yes, partners can configure an app to restrict MFA using one of these options:

+            - Users can choose any MFA option supported by Login.gov;

+            - Users must sign in with a phishing-resistant MFA option.
+Login.gov supports the following phishing-resistant options: Face/touch unlock, security key (such as yubikeys), and PIV/CAC cards; or

+            - Users must sign in with a PIV/CAC card.

+            The default setting can be configured per application on the partner dashboard, and it can be overridden on a per-request basis.

+            To override the default setting, or to set it within the authentication request, please refer to our developer documentation, under the "Authentication Assurance (AAL) Values" dropdown.

+            For OIDC: <a href="https://developers.login.gov/oidc/authorization/" class="external-link">https://developers.login.gov/oidc/authorization/</a>

+            For SAML: <a href="https://developers.login.gov/saml/authentication/" class="external-link">https://developers.login.gov/saml/authentication/</a>
+    -
+        id: c-8
+        title: How does Login.gov help with agencies’ “Zero Trust” strategy?
+        content: >-
+            Login.gov can help agencies implement specific controls described in <a href="https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf" class="external-link">OMB M-22-09</a>, which provides guidance on the “Zero-Trust” Executive Order.
+According to that memo, agencies must use strong MFA throughout their enterprise:

+            - MFA must be enforced at the application layer, instead of the network layer.

+            - Phishing-resistant MFA is required for agency staff, contractors, and partners.

+            - For public users, phishing-resistant MFA must be an option.

+            - Password policies must not require use of special characters or regular rotation.

+            Login.gov’s implementation supports these needs in the following ways:

+            - For agency applications: Login.gov supports an authentication request that requires a user to authenticate with a phishing-resistant MFA supported by Login.gov–such as face/touch unlock, security key, or PIV/CAC card.

+            - For public applications: By default, Login.gov provides phishing-resistant MFA as an option.

+            - Login.gov password policies meet the latest guidelines as per NIST 800-63B 5.1.1.2, including the requirements mentioned in OMB M-22-09.
 ---